The average age of first-time parents reached an all-time high in 2018.

-According to a recent National Vital Statistics Report, the number of first-time moms in their 20’s and early 30’s has declined since 2014 while the number of first-time moms in their late 30’s and 40’s has increased.
-Births in general, not just first-time, to women in their late 30’s and 40’s is at their highest since the 1960’s.
+According to a National Vital Statistics Report, the number of first-time moms in their 20s declined in 2018, while the number of first-time moms in their 30s and 40s increased.
+Births in general—not just first-time—to women in their late 30s and 40s, are occurring at the highest rate since the 1960s.

-Yes, having children earlier can benefit you financially.
+However, having children earlier can benefit you financially.
 Here is a look at some of the advantages of having kids sooner rather than later.

-You Avoid Joining the Sandwich Generation
+Avoid Joining the Sandwich Generation

-Many faced with this situation put their own financial needs on the back burner to prioritize those of their kids and parents.
+Many who are faced with this situation put their own financial needs on the back burner to prioritize those of their kids and parents.
 For some, that means delaying retirement and staying in the workforce longer than initially hoped or planned.

-Assistance From Grandparents
+Assistance from Grandparents

 Greater Flexibility in Your Career

-You’ll Become an Empty Nester at an Early Age
+Become an Empty Nester Early

-This allows you more flexibility and freedom to focus on your financial needs in the years leading up to your retirement.
-You’ll also be in a position to provide the support to your adult children and their families that ideally, you received when your kids were young.
+Having children earlier will mean that you’ll still be relatively young when they leave home—provided they don’t boomerang back to your basement couch.
+That allows you more flexibility and freedom to focus on your financial needs in the years leading up to your retirement.
+You’ll also be in a position to provide the same support to your adult children and their families that you may have received when your own kids were young.

-Find the Path That Makes Sense for You
+Find the Right Path for You